MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authorization-entra-id.md

 ---
-title: Enable your Java JBoss EAP web app to sign in users and access resources on Microsoft Graph
+title: Enable JBoss EAP app sign-in and access to Microsoft Graph
 description: Shows you how to develop a Java JBoss EAP web app to sign in users and call Microsoft Graph with the Microsoft identity platform.
 services: active-directory
 ms.date: 03/11/2024